-If you plan to carry out multiple deployments a day, it is critical that you do not have downtime during these deployments.
-When your shiny new code is getting deployed, your end users should be able to access the site.
-This is usually done by routing all your traffic through a load balancer.
-The end user does not directly hit your application server, he/she hits the load balancer and it is the load balancer’s responsibility to route traffic to your application servers.
-In addition to this being the recommended architecture for server side software, it gives you the agility to deploy code without having to worry about down time.
-You take a server out of the load balancer, deploy your code on it, add it back to the load balancer and do the same with the other servers that are part of the group.
-Two of the most popular load balancers out there, Nginx and HAProxy, allow you to do this dynamically(while the load balancer is up and running you can add and remove back end servers) and I am sure that other load balancers let you too.
+If you plan to carry out multiple deployments a day, you should not have downtime during these deployments.
+When your shiny new code is getting deployed, your end-users should be able to access the site; this is usually done by routing all your traffic through a load balancer.
+The end-user does not directly hit your application server, she hits the load balancer, and it is the load balancer’s responsibility to route traffic to the application servers.
+In addition to this being the recommended architecture for server-side software, it gives you the agility to deploy code without having to worry about downtime.
+You take a server out of the load balancer, deploy your code on it, add it back to the load balancer, and do the same with the other servers that are part of the group.
+Two of the most popular load balancers out there, Nginx and HAProxy, allow you to do this dynamically; while the load balancer is up and running, you can add and remove back end servers.
 If you are running on AWS, Elastic Load Balancer lets you do this.

-Also, your deployments should be as simple as possible, even a monkey should be able to deploy your code to production.
+Also, your deployments should be as simple as possible; even a monkey should be able to deploy your code to production.
 More the complicated it is to deploy software, less the enthusiasm of developers to do it.
-Using a continuous integration tool like Jenkins helps to make this as painless as possible.
+Using a continuous integration tool like Jenkins helps to make this a painless process.

-Also, gradually releasing features is a good idea.
-This lets you whet out performance and other issues on a small scale before it becomes a site wide issue.
-Release to 1% of your users and then slowly ramp up to 100% keeping a close eye on the feature all the time.
+Also, gradually releasing features is a good idea; this lets you whet performance and other issues on a small scale before it becomes a site-wide problem.
+Release to 1% of your users and then slowly ramp up to 100%, keeping a close eye on the feature all the time.

 If you are working on a feature, you do not have to wait for feature completion to release.
 As and when you finish off logical steps, keep releasing.
-Your end users might not see the feature yet but this helps you to get away from the situation of one big bang release and everything going down.
-These incremental releases help to detect bugs early and build confidence for the final release.
+Your end-users might not see the feature yet, but this helps you to get away from the situation of one big bang release and everything going down.
+These incremental releases help to detect bugs early and build confidence for the final version.

-Set alerts for all your key performance and business metrics.
-Post deployment, if any of these metrics go awry, you get an alert and you can set things right.
+Create alerts for all your critical performance and business metrics.
+After deployment, if any of these metrics go awry, you get an alert, and you can set things right.
 In addition to alerting, having the ability to graph these is tremendous.
-Post a deployment, you can check your dashboard to see whether the deployment has had an adverse affect on your response times, key business metrics, etc. This adds to your confidence to do multiple deployments without having to worry about your new code degrading performance or adversely affecting business.
+Post a deployment; you can check your dashboard to see whether the deployment has hurt your response time and critical business metrics; this adds to your confidence to do multiple deployments without having to worry about your new code degrading performance and adversely affecting business.

-These are some of the simple tips that help you deploy code to production on a regular basis.
-I have not touched on more advanced topics like automated testing, integration testing, automated provisioning etc.
+These are some of the simple tips that help you deploy code to production regularly.
+I have not touched on more advanced topics like automated testing, integration testing, and automated provisioning.